Community service

 Community service is unpaid work performed by a person or group of people for the benefit and betterment of their community.
-In many cases, people doing community service are compensated in other ways, such as getting a lunch for free.
-In many countries, there are programs to incite people to do community service.
-In some cases, it is possible to replace a criminal justice sanctions with community service.
-There may also be school or class requirements.
+In many cases, people doing community service are compensated in other ways, such as receiving a free lunch.
+In many countries, there are programs to encourage people to do community service.
+In some cases, it is possible to replace a criminal justice sanctions with community service; there may also be school or class requirements.
 Obtaining certain benefits may be linked to doing some form of community service.
 For all these reasons, it is distinct from volunteering.

 Background

-(Community) service is a non-paying job performed by one person or a group of people for the benefit of their community or its institutions.
+Community service is a non-paying job performed by one person or a group of people for the benefit of their community or its institutions.
 Community service is distinct from volunteering, since it is not always performed on a voluntary basis and may be performed for a variety of reasons, including: